-I grew up helping my dad milk cows and spent the summers selling Prairie Farms ice cream out of the State Fair ice cream truck.
+I grew up helping my dad milk cows on our family farm and spent the summers selling Prairie Farms ice cream out of the State Fair ice cream truck.

 The main ingredients for each flavor were simple:

 milk, cream, and sugar.